adheep/nxtland/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Here is a quick demo on how to Sign-In to NxtLand just using any Web3 wallet like Metamask, Coinbase etc. Watch the video for more features

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more details, please refer to the [Demo Video](https://www.youtube.com/watch?v=HWh5Nq8nUaw&lc=UgwFEeh1Oo3dOCaAJ7B4AaABAg)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>